anesuc/superheroes/README.md

 You can edit statistics of a superhero by selecting the blue edit button as seen below:
 ![Superheroes explorer edit stats](search-superhero-view-editing.png)

+## Assumptions

+Assumptions I made during the development of this project is that all saved hanges are available to all users since there is no login or user aunthenticaton mechanisms.
+Another assumption made is that once the info is changed thats what all users will get to see even when they menually search for that character.